deniz6221/RobotPredictions/README.md

 ### Conclusion

 I only trained the models for 10000 iterations.
-Although they output okay results they can significantly improve with more training.
+Although they output okay results, they can significantly improve with more training.